marionettejs/backbone.marionette/docs/marionette.collectionview.md

 If `emptyViewOptions` aren't provided the CollectionView will default to passing the `childViewOptions` to the `emptyView`.

+`emptyViewOptions` recieves three arguments, the `collectionView` instance, a generic `Backbone.Model` instance, and -1.

 ```js
 var EmptyView = Backbone.Marionette.ItemView({
   initialize: function(options){